 - 1.1 The General Data Protection Regulation ("GDPR") will take effect in the UK from 25 May 2018.
-It replaces the existing law on data protection (the Data Protection Act 1998) and gives individuals more rights and protection regarding how their personal data is used by councils.
+Along with the Data Protection Act 2018, it replaces the existing law on data protection (the Data Protection Act 1998) and gives individuals more rights and protection regarding how their personal data is used by councils.
 Local councils and parish meetings must comply with its requirements, just like any other organisation. - 1.2 The GDPR applies to all local councils and also to a parish meeting without a separate parish council because a local council and a parish meeting are public authorities.
-The GDPR requires councils and parish meetings to appoint a Data Protection Officer ("DPO") (see Appendix 5 The role of Data Protection Officers for more information about DPOs).
-This is confirmed by new data protection legislation currently being debated in parliament.
-For the GDPR and the new data protection legislation, the definition of public authorities is the same as that used in the Freedom of Information Act 2000 (which includes local councils and a parish meeting constituted under s.
-13 of the Local Government Act 1972). - 1.3 This GDPR Toolkit provides a number of practical tools to assist councils with GDPR compliance, in the form of an Action Plan Checklist and a data audit questionnaire, in addition to templates for privacy notices and consent forms. - 1.4 I hope that you will take time to digest the guidance contained within this GDPR Toolkit and work out the steps you need to take in order to ensure that your council is compliant.
+The GDPR states that organisations, including local councils and parish meetings will need to appoint a Data Protection Officer ("DPO") if they meet certain criteria.
+Local councils and parish meetings will not fall into the definition of a 'public authority' for the purposes of the Data Protection Act 2018.
+The rationale for this according to the debates in Parliament is that local councils and parish meetings will not normally be processing personal data 'on a large scale'.
+However larger local councils who do process personal data on a large scale may still have to appoint a DPO (see paragraph 26 and Appendix 5 for more information about DPOs). - 1.3 This GDPR Toolkit provides a number of practical tools to assist councils with GDPR compliance, in the form of a GDPR Action Plan Checklist and a Data Audit questionnaire, in addition to templates for privacy notices and consent forms. - 1.4 I hope that you will take time to digest the guidance contained within this GDPR Toolkit and work out the steps you need to take in order to ensure that your council is compliant.
 We have been supported in producing this GDPR Toolkit by Winckworth Sherwood, a firm of solicitors based in London, Oxford and Manchester.
-Further details of data protection law advice and services Winckworth Sherwood can offer direct to councils can be found in Appendix 11 Winckworth Sherwood Services.
-NALC has negotiated a reduction of 15% from Winckworth Sherwood's usual charge out rates for data protection advice for councils. - 1.5 This GDPR Toolkit takes account of the previous legal guidance published by NALC, it summarises key areas and issues and contains templates and tools councils can use to assist compliance with the GDPR.
-Councils can find details of NALC's legal guidance at Appendix 1 Further Reading. - 1.6 It is important that councils follow this GDPR Toolkit carefully and use the checklist and forms contained within it to ensure the council is compliant with the new law. - 1.7 In this GDPR Toolkit, whenever you see text in red, bold, underlined, italics, this is a hyperlink.
-Click on the link to be taken to the relevant section or Appendix. - 1.8 The toolkit is aimed at councillors, council staff and chairs of parish meetings. - 1.9 I commend this GDPR Toolkit to all local councils, as a means of providing valuable support in meeting the requirements of new data protection legislation laws.
+Further details of data protection law advice and services Winckworth Sherwood can offer direct to councils can be found at Appendix 11 Winckworth Sherwood Services.
+NALC has negotiated a reduction of 15% from Winckworth Sherwood's usual charge out rates for data protection advice for councils. - 1.5 I commend this GDPR Toolkit to all local councils, as a means of providing valuable support in meeting the requirements of new data protection legislation laws. - 1.6 This GDPR Toolkit takes account of the previous legal guidance published by NALC, it summarises key areas and issues and contains templates and tools councils can use to assist compliance with the GDPR.
+Councils can find the previous NALC guidance on the NALC website. - 1.7 It is important that councils follow this GDPR Toolkit carefully and use the checklist and forms contained within it to ensure the council is compliant with the new law. - 1.8 In this GDPR Toolkit, whenever you see text in red, bold, underlined, italics, this is a hyperlink.
+Click on the link to be taken to the relevant section or Appendix. - 1.9 The toolkit is aimed at councillors, council staff and chairs of parish meetings.